Application for Membership and Seed Crop Certification

 - June 20 for all other crops not listed here

 Payment can be made via credit card or Interac card through SeedCert or by sending a cheque, made payable to Canadian Seed Growers’ Association (CSGA), to the CSGA office.
-If paying by cheque please write the applicable grower number and the invoice number(s) on the front of the cheque.
+If paying by cheque, please write the applicable account number(s) and the invoice number(s) on the front of the cheque.